aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-text/read-textitems-from-a-powerpoint-presentation/_index.md

 ---

 ## **Introduction**
 Aspose.Slides Cloud lets you easily read Text items from a PowerPoint Presentation.
-Aspose.Slides Cloud provides REST interfaces for reading items from a individual slide or from a presentation as whole
+Aspose.Slides Cloud provides REST interfaces for reading items from a individual slide or from a presentation as whole.
 ### **API Information**

 |**API**|**Type**|**Description**|**Swagger Link**|